skelz0r/skelz0r.github.io/source/_posts/2013-12-21-simulate-network-latency-in-capybara-tests.markdown

 end
 ```

-In order to respect test isolation, the second method restores the
+In order to keep test isolation OK, the second method restores the
 behaviour of the original one.

-The final test uses methods above in rspec hooks:
+The final test uses the methods above in rspec hooks:

 ``` ruby The final test
 feature "Post a note", js: true do